Best Robot Vacuums Under $300 (2026)

 - ✗75-minute runtime is below average for larger homes

-The Deebot N10 Plus does double duty — it vacuums and mops in a single pass, with a pressurized mopping system that applies consistent moisture to hard floors.
-LiDAR navigation ensures it covers every room efficiently, and the self-emptying station handles the vacuum side automatically.
+The ECOVACS DEEBOT T80S vacuums and mops simultaneously with a self-cleaning mop system that rinses and dries the mop pad automatically — a meaningful upgrade over manual refill designs.
+LiDAR navigation ensures full room coverage, and the self-emptying station handles the vacuum side.
 For homes with a mix of hard floors and carpet, this is the most capable all-in-one solution under $300.

 Pros